AElfProject/aelf-docs/docs/about-aelf/technical-and-security/index.md

 :::faq[How are transactions processed on the aelf network?]

-Transactions on the aelf blockchain are processed through a combination of its AEDPoS (aelf Delegated Proof of Stake) consensus mechanism and sidechain architecture that enables parallel processing.
+Transactions on the aelf blockchain are processed through a combination of its AEDPoS (aelf Delegated Proof of Stake) consensus mechanism and dAppChain architecture that enables parallel processing.
 Here's what happens when a user initiates a transaction:
-- The transaction is broadcast to the relevant network and sidechain
+- The transaction is broadcast to the relevant network and dAppChain
-- The Core Data Center (also known as the miner) of that particular sidechain will validate the transaction and package it into blocks
+- The Core Data Center (also known as the miner) of that particular dAppChain will validate the transaction and package it into blocks
 - Through the AEDPoS, the elected Core Data Centers take turns to produce blocks.
 The produced blocks are validated by other Core Data Centers to ensure accuracy and integrity.
-- Once a block is validated and added to the sidechain's blockchain, the transactions are final and irreversible
+- Once a block is validated and added to the dAppChain's blockchain, the transactions are final and irreversible
-- In the event a transaction requires interaction between different sidechains, aelf's interoperability ensures the transfer and synchronisation of data across chains.
+- In the event a transaction requires interaction between different dAppChains, aelf's interoperability ensures the transfer and synchronisation of data across chains.

 :::